INFOSYS221-2021/lab-03-group-8/README.md

 GET the number
 convert to string
 get length of string
-if first value is “-“
+if first value of string is “-“
-	Length - 1
+	set Length - 1
-SHOW the count
+Print Length
 END

 Version 2